alishazal/cool-trails/README.md

 3. Run ```pip install -r requirements.txt``` in terminal to install all required Python libraries in the env.
 4. To run the app, run the following in terminal at the root directory of this project: ```uvicorn main:app --reload```
 5. The app will be running on ```http://localhost:8000/``` or check the logs in the terminal to see which port its running on.
-6. Next, download the california trails data by running ```sh scripts/download_data.sh``` in terminal at the root directory.
+6. [Do this only once - it downloads a 1.2 GB file] Next, download the california trails data by running ```sh scripts/download_data.sh``` in terminal at the root directory.
 7. Insert the trails from the file to the database.
-Run ```python -m scripts.ingest_ca_trails``` in terminal at the root directory.
+Run ```python -m scripts.ingest_ca_trails_adv``` in terminal at the root directory.
 8. Then merge broken trails (openstreetmap breaks trails due to varying surfaces, so we're gonna stitch segments together to form full trails).
 Run ```python -m scripts.merge_segments```.

 ## Usage